fharper/blog/src/ideas.md

 ## Developer relations

+- Resources for someone new to developer realtions.
 - What is developer relations or the role of a developer advocate.

 _Photo by Miguel Á. Padriñán on Pixels_